St. Helena Restaurants

 1345 Railroad Ave., St. Helena

-Restaurant Terra has garnered countless Michelin stars since 2007, but we're partial to its more casual little sister, Bar Terra, whose exposed brick walls and leather banquettes make for a comfortable, intimate setting.
-It's a small but creative menu with a subtle Asian influence, offering up signature ramen and broiled, sake-marinated black cod.
+Restaurant Terra has garnered countless Michelin stars since 2007, but we're partial to its more casual little sister, Bar Terra, the exposed brick walls and leather banquettes here make for a comfortable, intimate setting.
+It's a small but creative menu with a subtle Asian influence, offering signature ramen and broiled, sake-marinated black cod.
 They also have a great selection of small plates for sharing.

 Cindy’s Backstreet Kitchen